Our Research Members

 My research lab is primarily interested in the area of genetics of lipid disorders and cardio-metabolic disorders with special emphasis on high density lipoprotein (HDL) metabolism.
 We use transgenic/knock out mice as models and our tools include in vivo experiments, ex vivo and in vitro assays at tissue, cellular, and molecular levels.
 We are particularly interested in using in vivo mouse models to examine the impact of specific genetic-based dyslipidemic states on atherogenesis, diabetogenesis and more recently, obesity and brown fat development.
 Detailed analyses of these animal models using cellular, molecular and genetic markers will also be carried out to elucidate the underlying mechanism of such disease processes and their interactions.
 Such genetic models are also used to study the effects of dietary and drug interventions.

-Harry Rosen Chair in Diabetes and Regenerative Medicine Research, McEwen Centre for Regenerative Medicine
+Harry Rosen Chair in Diabetes Regenerative Medicine Research, McEwen Stem Cell Institute, UHN

 – Generation of pancreatic beta cells from human pluripotent stem cells

 – Modeling lineage commitment and human development in vitro